Nazzy88/Social-Media-Analysis-On-Air-Pollution/README.md

 * There is awareness of air pollution in the US.
 * CA has the most tweets about this subject due to having some cities with the most pollution.
 * Was hoping to see more states tweet about this subject.
+* Was able to pull current event information on Conronavirus and Covid-19.